 Our third trip with OAT, we visited Myanmar, Thailand, Laos, Cambodia, and Vietnam.
 Much of the trip focused on the people, culture, food, and history.

 Our time in Myanmar, relative to the other four countries we visited, was less touristy and more culturally diverse, because the country has only recently re-opened to foreigners.
 Although we were and remain aware of the plight of the Rohingya peoples, we did not travel to their locale, nor north near the Chinese border.
 To be safe, we concentrated on Rangoon, Bagan, and Mandalay.
-We toured Buddhist temples, boated on the Irrawaddy River, and met with many of the peoples of this country.
-The people commonly use a white water based “face paint” that is a combination for sun protection, beauty, and custom.
+We toured Buddhist temples, boated on the Irrawaddy River, and met with many of the people of this country.
+The people commonly use a white water-based face paint, bark ground into a powder called Thanaka.
+It is used as a combination for sun protection, beauty, and custom.

 Rangoon is a modern city with gold layered temples, and as with the rest of SE Asia, there are many interesting street foods such as fried chicken feet, marinated duck tongue, scorpions, spiders, snakes, really old eggs, and water beetles.
 I found all this exotic food edible, except for the water beetle, not good.